Hypothyroidism

 A major cause of hypothyroidism is Hashimoto’s thyroiditis, an autoimmune disease that impacts the thyroid gland.
 Because of hypothyroidism’s connection with Hashimoto’s, other autoimmune disorders and autoimmune symptoms are commonly present in thyroid patients.

 Hypothyroidism is closely associated with hyperthyroidism (overactive thyroid).
-Though they never present at the same time, some patients experience a back-and-forth between Hashimoto’s underactive thyroid and Graves’ disease (the autoimmune cause of hyperthyroidism).
+Though they never present simultaneously, some patients experience a back-and-forth between Hashimoto’s underactive thyroid and Graves’ disease (the autoimmune cause of hyperthyroidism).

 Do your symptoms never go away, even with medication?

-If you’re experiencing any of these symptoms, consider seeing a functional doctor to diagnose your medical condition.
+If you’re experiencing these symptoms, consider seeing a functional doctor to diagnose your condition.
 The medical experts at PrimeHealth (in Colorado) have years of experience identifying and treating tricky disorders for people like you.
-PrimeHealth is offering free 20-minute consultations to see if we’re the right fit for you.
+PrimeHealth offers free 20-minute consultations to see if we’re the right fit for you.

-To reverse hypothyroidism, we have to diagnose the root cause.
+To reverse hypothyroidism, we must first diagnose the root cause.

-Conventional endocrinologists will only check one or two diagnostic markers: usually just TSH and free T4.
-They barely scratch the surface and neglect critical tests.
-However, more blood tests can more comprehensively evaluate your thyroid gland function.
+Unfortunately, conventional endocrinologists only check one or two diagnostic markers, usually just TSH and free T4, barely scratching the surface while neglecting critical tests.
+Thankfully, more blood tests can comprehensively evaluate your thyroid gland function.

-Here are the diagnostic markers measured by the functional thyroid doctors at PrimeHealth in Denver:
+Diagnostic markers measured by the functional thyroid doctors at PrimeHealth in Denver include:

 TSH (thyroid-stimulating hormone) in the pituitary gland